andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/extracting-a-pkcs7-container-for-receipt-validation-with-swift.md

 So you've [prepared to test receipt validation][1] by setting up your app in iTunes Connect.

-You've brought in a cryptography library like OpenSSL to be able to work with the PKCS #7 container that acts as the &#8220;envelope&#8221; for the receipt.
-Perhaps you've even done it [the &#8220;easy way&#8221; with CocoaPods][2].
+You've brought in a cryptography library like OpenSSL to be able to work with the PKCS #7 container that acts as the "envelope&#8221; for the receipt.
+Perhaps you've even done it [the "easy way&#8221; with CocoaPods][2].

 You've [located and loaded][3] the receipt for validation.